Lab-Notebooks/Figaro/README.rst

 #. ``figaro upload-folder <local_folder>`` - This command uploads an
    entire folder from your local system to a destination folder in Box cloud storage.
 It recursively uploads all files and subfolders, providing an easy way to sync large datasets or project directories.

+#. ``figaro download-files <file_list>`` - Use this command to download
+   a list of files from your project Box cloud storage.
+Figaro handles folder heiarchary implicitly using file and folder map

+#. ``figaro download-folder <cloud_folder>`` - This command downloads an
+   entire folder from Box cloud storage to the corresponding destination on local system.
+It recursively downloads all files and subfolders, providing an easy way to sync large datasets or project directories.

 **********